ExCL-Docs/excl-user-docs/excl-support/frequentProblems.md

 To use the SSH protocol you must first setup SSH keys to the git website (i.e. GitLab, GitHub, and Bitbucket).
 See [Git - Setup Git access to code.ornl.gov | ExCL User Docs (ornl.gov)](https://docs.excl.ornl.gov/software/git#setup-git-access-to-code.ornl.gov) for details for how to do this for code.ornl.gov.
 The other Git Clouds have similar methods to add SSH keys to your profile.

 Since the worker nodes are behind a proxy.
 You must setup an SSH jump host in your `.ssh/config` to access Git SSH servers.
 See [Git - Git SSH Access | ExCL User Docs (ornl.gov)](https://docs.excl.ornl.gov/software/git#git-ssh-access) to verify that you have setup the proper lines in your SSH Config.

+## I need a newer version of pip

+See [Python | ExCL User Docs](https://docs.excl.ornl.gov/quick-start-guides/python#python-virtual-environments-with-venv) for instructions on how to setup a Python virtual environment with the latest version of pip.

+## I need a newer version of Python

+See [Python | ExCL User Docs](https://docs.excl.ornl.gov/quick-start-guides/python#using-uv-to-create-a-python-virtual-environment-with-a-specific-version-of-python) for instructions on how to use UV to setup a Python virtual environment with a specific python version.